 AURORA

-The AURORA project addresses climate-related health risks across the EU Boreal region and Europe, responding to rising floods, wildfires, heatwaves, and sea-level rise that increasingly impact vulnerable communities.
-Recent disasters highlight the urgent need for systemic adaptation and resilient solutions.
+The AURORA project addresses the growing health risks caused by climate change across the EU Boreal region and wider Europe.
+Floods, wildfires, heatwaves, and sea-level rise are affecting vulnerable communities more often and more severely, highlighting the urgent need for stronger adaptation and resilience.

-AURORA develops a Decision Support System with tools to monitor environmental stressors, model climate–health interactions, forecast future scenarios, and identify regional vulnerabilities.
-Powered by AI, it delivers early warnings, suggests adaptation measures, and promotes nature-based solutions for healthier, climate-resilient cities.
+To respond to these challenges, AURORA is developing a Decision Support System that helps monitor environmental stressors, analyse the links between climate and health, forecast future scenarios, and identify regional vulnerabilities.
+Powered by AI, the system provides early warnings, recommends adaptation measures, and promotes nature-based solutions to support healthier and more climate-resilient cities.

 Geosystems Hellas (GSH) leads a comprehensive gap analysis of existing surveillance, modeling, and forecasting tools globally and in the Boreal region.
 GSH also develops a benchmarking catalogue to identify missing or underdeveloped technologies, using methods such as surveys, expert panels, and user feedback.